peak-gao/code-notes/js-basics-short-notes.md

         outer();
         ```
         - **Lexical scope** rules say that *code in one scope can access variables of either that scope or any scope outside of it*
-            - So, code inside the inner() function has access to both variables a and b, but code in outer() has access only to a -- it cannot access b because that variable is only inside inner()
+            - code inside the inner() function has access to both variables a and b, but code in outer() has access only to a -- it cannot access b because that variable is only inside inner()
         ```
         const TAX_RATE = 0.08;